bkestelman/bd4h-group-project/README.md

 ## Setup
 The following setup steps need to be performed every time you launch a new cluster.

+Note python3 is now required for sparknlp (this is taken care of in the setup_cluster.sh and run_app.sh scripts).

+Note you should now run the application using run_app.sh instead of spark-submit for it to be configured correctly.
+You can still pass options to spark-submit by passing them to run_app.sh instead.

 ### Change the S3 Path
 Modify config.py to point to the mimic dataset in your S3 bucket (unless we figure out how to share buckets).